MahmoudHousam/data-engineering/Module_1/README.md

   - Select the project and service account for which you want to create a key.
   - Click on the Keys tab and locate the Add key drop-down menu.
   - From the drop-down menu, choose the Create new key option.
-  - Select JSON as the Key type and click the Create button
+  - Select JSON as the Key type and click the Create button.
+You can create up to 10 keys.
+A key is never expired but you can configure [an expiry date](https://cloud.google.com/resource-manager/docs/resource-settings/overview#iam-serviceAccountKeyExpiry).
+  - Download the service account keys JSON file to use with [Terraform Google Porivder for GCP](https://registry.terraform.io/providers/hashicorp/google/latest/docs/guides/provider_reference)

 - Set environment variable to point to your downloaded GCP keys: